Q: What is your photographic style?

 Yes!
 We are fully insured.
 If your site requires a certificate of insurance we can provide one for them.

 Q: Do you offer Military discounts, mid-week discounts, or off-season discounts?

 We don’t have standing, set discounts; it's considered on a case-by-case basis.
 We do discount for weddings that take place on a Monday through Thursday, and occasionally discount weekend dates December and January.

 Q: How do we secure our date with you?

 Once your contract is signed we require a $500 retainer fee to secure your date.
-This can be done in person or over the phone.
+This can be done in person or via Square online.

 Q: I had to cancel my wedding.
 Do I get my money back?

-No. The purpose of your retainer fee is to hold your date, and once your date is booked with you we turn down all other jobs for that date.
+No. The purpose of your retainer fee is to hold your date, and once you book that date, we turn down all other jobs for that date.